ChillSimmons/The-Data-Science-Toolkit/README.md

   This was necessary to load our new security.

-  Docker performers containerization (operating-system-level virtualization).
+  Docker performs containerization (operating-system-level virtualization).
 It runs containers, or software packages.
 If you preveiously exited the shell (which again, may be necessary to re-evaluate group membership), you can return with,
   - `$ ssh ubuntu@_ip.address_`

   You then enter a new shell, by typing `$ tmux`